beachcitiessoftware/rs_gst_custom_audio/README.md

-# Gstreamer in Rust, which calls a REST-API to process audio samples
+# Rust Gstreamer plugin, which calls a REST-API to process audio samples

 Build a debug build with: